Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Introduction

 where ${\cal L}({\vec{D}} | {\vec{\theta}})$ is the likelihood of having the data given a set of parameter values, $P({\vec{\theta}})$ are the priors on parameters, and the evidence $P({\vec{D}})$ enters as a normalisation.
 The crucial ingredient of this equation is the likelihood.

-We can classify systematics as: (1) `data systematics', namely all those effects that perturb the data vector ${\vec{D}}$; (2) `theory systematics', namely the inaccuracy in the model to be compared with the data; and (3) `likelihood systematics', namely all the issues that affect the likelihood $\cal L$ and the process of parameter inference.

-We concentrate on data systematics of spectroscopic galaxy clustering, and for the data vector $\vec{D}$ we use the first three even multipoles of the galaxy power spectrum.
-In Sect.~\ref{sec:formalism} we present a formalism that describes the main observable, the galaxy density, and show that data systematics in a spectroscopic sample can be broadly divided into angular systematics, which originate from fluctuations of the survey depth on the sky, and those arising from errors in redshift measurements.
+We can classify systematics as (1) data systematics, namely all those effects that perturb the data vector ${\vec{D}}$; (2) theory systematics, namely the inaccuracy in the model to be compared with the data; and (3) likelihood systematics, namely all the issues that affect the likelihood $\cal L$ and the process of parameter inference.
+We concentrated on the data systematics of spectroscopic galaxy clustering, and for the data vector $\vec{D}$ we used the first three even multipoles of the galaxy power spectrum.
+In Sect.~\ref{sec:formalism} we present a formalism that describes the main observable, the galaxy density, and show that the data systematics in a spectroscopic sample can be broadly divided into angular systematics, which originate from fluctuations of the survey depth on the sky, and those arising from errors in redshift measurements.
 The latter effect is addressed in \cite{EP-Risso} and \citelee, respectively in configuration and Fourier spaces.
-In Sect.~\ref{sec:classification} we identify all evident, potential sources of systematics along the \Euclid data reduction pipeline (details given in Appendix~\ref{app:entrypoints}) and group them into a few classes, for which we discuss the adopted mitigation strategy, assesses the impact on the survey (how strongly the systematics affect the clustering measurement), and estimate its risk factor (how difficult it is to mitigate it).
+In Sect.~\ref{sec:classification} we identify all evident potential sources of systematics along the \Euclid data reduction pipeline (details given in Appendix~\ref{app:entrypoints}) and group them into a few classes, for which we discuss the adopted mitigation strategy, assesses the impact on the survey (how strongly the systematics affect the clustering measurement), and estimate its risk factor (how difficult it is to mitigate it).
 After describing in Sect.~\ref{sec:tools} the tools used to model the effect of angular systematics on the measured power spectrum of simulated (mock) galaxy catalogues, we quantify in Sect.~\ref{sec:results} their effect and propagate the uncertainty of its mitigation to cosmological parameters.
 Finally, Sect.~\ref{sec:conclusions} gives the conclusions of the paper.
-To help the readers, we report in Table~\ref{table:definitions} some definitions that are used throughout the text.
+For convenience, we report in Table~\ref{table:definitions} some definitions that are used throughout the text.